Folsom, CA, Coronavirus (COVID-19) Related Bankruptcy Attorney

 - One more significant amendment allows equity holders to maintain their interests without having to contribute new value to the business, allowing an owner to retain their interests even if their unsecured creditors are not paid in full.

 Many people and companies were facing overwhelming debt before COVID-19 negatively impacted California.
 With the pandemic raging across the state, many of those under an economic strain can find relief through bankruptcy.
 Small businesses and individuals are still able to petition for relief under the Bankruptcy Code despite court closing throughout the state.
-Our experienced Folsom, CA coronavirus related bankruptcy attorneys will help during this difficult time.
-Call the Bankruptcy Group at (800) 920-5351 for a free, confidential consultation.
+Our experienced Folsom, California, coronavirus-related bankruptcy attorneys will help during this difficult time.
+Call The Bankruptcy Group at 888-710-4334 for a free, confidential consultation.